YCL-Ok/CABS_Plus/src/qwen2.5_leaderboard2_experiments/README.md

 ## Results

 The results of the merging and evaluation step will be saved in **results.json**, containing metrics such as accuracy and task-specific performance.
+Uploading this json file to **read_jsonResults.py** will reproduce the results reported in the paper.

 ## Notes